 It was recently reported that only 1 in 20 people wash their hands properly after going to the toilet.
 The introduction of proper hand washing education within communities can lead to a reduction of the number of people who get sick with diarrhoea by 31%, and respiratory illnesses such as colds by 16-21%.

-Germs from unwashed hands can be transferred to handrails, tables, toys, office supplies, money, and food and drinks, among other things, and is frequently transferred to individuals when they touch their eyes, nose and mouth.
+Germs from unwashed hands can be transferred to handrails, tables, toys, office supplies, money, and food and drinks, among other things, and are frequently transferred to individuals when they touch their eyes, nose and mouth.
 This can be avoided by washing your hands with antibacterial soap for 45 to 60 seconds or hand sanitising for 30 to 45 seconds after using the toilet, before and after eating, after handling animals, after handling rubbish, after smoking, and after attending to sick children or adults.

-The XO2's hand soap and dispenser range is an excellent choice for your hand hygiene program - and combined with our touch free paper hand towel dispenser, they make for a great start to top-notch hand hygiene in your business.
+The XO2's hand soap and dispenser range is an excellent choice for your hand hygiene program - and combined with our touch-free paper hand towel dispenser, they make for a great start to top-notch hand hygiene in your business.

 For more information about hand hygiene and the proper products to reduce your risk of the spread of germs, please contact us on 1300 123 499 to learn how we can help.